gnuarmeclipse/gnuarmeclipse.github.io-source/pages/openocd/build-procedure.md

     $ bash ~/Downloads/build-openocd.sh --all

-On OS X, to prevent sleep, use:
+On macOS, to prevent sleep, use:

     $ caffeinate bash ~/Downloads/build-openocd.sh --all